Goldie ranks of primitive ideals and indexes of equivariant Azumaya algebras: Introduction

 \subsection{Main result}

 The main result of this paper is the inequality $\Grk(\J)\leqslant \dim V/d_V$, where $d_V$ is a positive integer determined as follows.
 Let $Q_V$ denote the stabilizer of (the isomorphism class of) $V$ in $Q$.
-Since $Q$ acts on $\Walg$ by automorphisms and $V$ is an irreducible $\Walg$-module, we see that $V$ is a projective representation of $Q_V$, let $\psi$ denote the Schur multiplier.
-By definition, $d_V$ is the GCD of the dimensions of the projective representations of $Q_V$ with Schur multiplier $\psi$.
+Note that $Q_V$ is a finite index subgroup in $Q$ because $Q^\circ$ acts trivially on the set of isomorphism classes of finite dimensional irreducible $\Walg$-modules.
+Since $Q$ acts on $\Walg$ by automorphisms and $V$ is an irreducible $\Walg$-module, we see that $V$ is a projective representation of $Q_V$, let $\psi$ denote the Schur multiplier, the class in $H^2(Q_V,\C^\times)$ measuring the failure of $V$ to be a genuine representation.

+\begin{defi} Define $d_V$ as the GCD of the dimensions of the projective representations of $Q_V$ with Schur multiplier $\psi$. \end{defi}

 \begin{Thm} We have $\Grk(\J)\leqslant \dim V/d_V$. \end{Thm}

 \begin{Conj} We have $\Grk(\J)= \dim V/d_V$, at least for classical Lie algebras. \end{Conj}